This article may contain compensated links. Read the full disclosure.

 4. Orion Lagoon

 In 2015, Robelle Domain expanded to open a free lagoon attraction where families can swim under the supervision of qualified lifeguards.
 The Springfield Lakes lagoon has extended hours during the warmer months so that your family can enjoy a safe swimming space without the costs of a public pool.
-The Robelle Lagoon is similar to the swimming facilities at Brisbane’s South Bank.
-More details can be found on their website.

 5. Ipswich Art Gallery